Articles

 Read Better, Live Better

-Hyperadaptation as a Loss of Subjectivity – the MindCareCenter Therapeutic Approach to Restoring the Inner Self
+Goals and Values as a Structure of Inner Navigation – The MindCareCenter Therapeutic Approach to Restoring a Sense-Making Vector

 MindCareCenter Blog – The Author’s Perspective of Dr. Daniel Reinhardt on Modern Psychology